| Internet-Draft | pcaplinktype | December 2025 |

 LINKTYPE_MOST¶

-Reserved for Media Oriented Systems Transport (MOST) bus¶
+Media Oriented Systems Transport (MOST) bus¶

 LINKTYPE_LIN¶

-Local Interconnect Network (LIN) automotive bus¶
+Local Interconnect Network (LIN) automotive bus, with a metadata header¶

 LINKTYPE_IEEE802_15_4_NONASK_PHY¶